D-J/Mayo/README.txt

 | +-------------------------------------+ |
 +-----------------------------------------+

-As you can see, it supports multiple columns in the footer region.
+As you can see, it supports multiple columns in the top, bottom and footer regions.
 You can add up to four columns.
 The width of a column is automatically calculated based on the number of columns to be used.
-For example, if you add blocks to column 1 thru 3, then the width of each column will be 33% of the footer width.
+For example, if you add 3 blocks to the footer, then the width of each column will be 33% of the footer width.
+Each block in the Top column blocks and bottom column blocks has its own box style just like sidebar blocks.
+Height of these blocks are equalized to the tallest blocks so that they looks nice and neat.

 Menu and Submenu regions are for those who uses superfish, nice_menus and other drop down menus (see the next section for more details).
 Position of the sidebar first and the second can be configured.

 How to use superfish/nice_menus module?